-Freematics ONE is an Arduino compatible vehicle telematics prototyping platform.
-It is in form of a OBD-II dongle which plugs into a car’s OBD-II port.
-ATmega328 (same as Arduino UNO) works as main controller connected with various peripherals giving easy access to OBD-II, GPS, 9-DOF motion sensor data.
-A dedicated Arduino library makes its programming as easy as with Arduino.
+Freematics ONE is an Arduino UNO compatible vehicle telematics prototyping platform, in form of a OBD-II dongle which plugs into a vehicle’s OBD-II port, with ATmega328 as main controller having access to vehicle ECU, GNSS motion sensor through an Arduino library.
+Freematics ONE is as easy as Arduino for starters.

 - Access to all standard OBD-II PIDs, DTC, VIN from vehicle ECU